melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Would also be good to cite in introduction, making case for why changing genetic diversity is important to incorporate into models.

+### Nowak, C., et al. 2009.
+Rapid genetic erosion in pollutant-exposed experimental chironomid populations.
+Environmental Pollution.

+- Predictions that chemical exposure would reduce genetic variation - is it so?
+	- Some refs of "reported" genetic erosion, but these don't show strong evidence of it as a result of stress
+	- Genetic diversity is influenced not only by past and present selection but also by migration and chance and field studies do not necessarily control for these
+- Here: does exposing midges (*Chironomus riparius*) to a biocide (TBT = tributylin) at an environmentally relevant concentration cause reduced genetic variation at neutral loci in a short timespan?
+Are there changes to life history?
+##### Stats
+- Larval mortality ~ TBT and Mean emergence time ~ TBT tested with nested two-way ANOVA (repeated measures)
+- Lienar trends in life history (mortality, emergence time, fertile egg ropes (?) per female, population growth rate) and pop gen parameters assessed with a Mann-Kendall test
+- Heterozygosity, alleles per locus, polymorphic loci, and deviations from Hardy-Weinberg tested (microsatellite markres involved here)
+##### Results
+- Overall mortality w/ TBT: 44%, w/o TBT: 28%
+	- mortality was only higher in TBT groups in 4/10 generations
+- Higher emergence in TBT groups in all but two generations
+- Fewer clutches per female in TBT groups
+- Allelic richness did decline in control populations over time
+- No temporal trends in any of the life history groups (i.e. no selection)
+- Number of alleles decreased from 3 to 2 in both stressed treatments (trend looks similar in controls though?)
+	- monomorphy (fixation?) at one locus in one control group, while TBT groups had monomorphy at 3/5
+- Observed heterozygosity decreased in both stressed groups, no corresponding trend in controls
+	- loss of (expected) heterozygosity was slower in controls, ending with higher degree of heterozygosity
+- Because there was no evidence of a trend in any LH trait and therefore no selection, most likely culprit for loss of diversity is reduced effective population size (because fewer offspring in each generation)
+	- Gene flow would have increased N_e

+Use for this paper: good controlled evidence that loss of diversity happens in populations exposed to a stressor in a setting where all else (incl. especially gene flow) is controlled.
+This appears to be due to the lowered effective population size associated with the reductions in fecundity (it looks like actual census population size was held constant over time though).
+It's possible that selection is occurring but there isn't enough statistical power to detect it.
+Good empirical demonstration of link between stress/conditions and genetic variation!